Advance America - Southeast logo

 The primary product offered at this location is an Installment Loan, available both in-store (up to $5,000) and online (up to $3,000), with a minimum of $200.
 Unlike a single-payment payday loan, installment loans are repaid through multiple scheduled payments over time, which the company positions as offering larger amounts and longer repayment periods than traditional payday products.
 The store also provides Western Union money transfer services.
 To apply, borrowers need a government-issued ID, proof of income, a checking account, and a Social Security Number or ITIN.
 Pre-qualification is available by phone before visiting.

-What distinguishes this location is its bilingual staff — the store explicitly advertises Spanish-speaking service — and its same-day funding capability in-store.
+What distinguishes this location is its bilingual staff — the store explicitly advertises Spanish-speaking service — and its provider-stated funding timing capability in-store.
 Operating hours run Monday through Friday 10am–6pm and Saturday 10am–3pm, with Sunday closures.
 The branch also runs a referral program offering a $50 reward for each new borrower referred who originates a loan.

 Services & Features